PC PowerPlay

-PC PowerPlay (PCPP) is Australia's only dedicated PC games magazine.
+PC PowerPlay (PCPP) was Australia's only dedicated PC games magazine.
 PC PowerPlay focuses on news and reviews for upcoming and newly released games on the Microsoft Windows platform.
 The magazine also reviews computer hardware for use on gaming computers.
-The magazine is published by Future Australia.
+The magazine was published by Next Publishing Pty Ltd from 1996 to 2018 when it was transferred to Future Australia.

 In 2018, Future, owner and publisher of PC Gamer, purchased PC PowerPlay and related computing titles from nextmedia, incorporating PC PowerPlay articles into the online versions of PC Gamer.
+In 2025 the magazine released its final issue.

-While no physical media is included now, for most of the life of the magazine it included either a CD or DVD, that would be filled with game demos, freeware games, anime shows, film/anime/game teaser trailers, game patches, game mods, game maps, PC utilities and computer wallpapers.
+While no physical media was included in the last few years, for most of the life of the magazine it included either a CD or DVD, that would be filled with game demos, freeware games, anime shows, film/anime/game teaser trailers, game patches, game mods, game maps, PC utilities and computer wallpapers.
+These were useful in an era of poor internet connection for most of Australia.

 Main sections

 The main sections included in each month's magazine include letters to the editor, previews & reviews, feature articles & artwork, pictures of computers owned by readers, flashbacks to old games, lists of PC builds to help people purchase new products and advertising.
 There are also various opinion and comedic sections such as "Dr. Claw" and "Yellow Boots".